wotori-studio/NFText/README.md

 #### Install Archway core
 - Install `archwayd` and `cli` following tutorial at archway [documentation](https://docs.archway.io/docs/create/getting-started/install)
+- You have to build smart contracts at least one time localy, so the app will be able to work with predeployed wasm file.
+- Also at this point you need to generate test wallet with name "testwallet" and request funds to it with 'archway faucet'

 #### Install the dependencies and start the server.